GE deal on Avio imminent after Safran sidelined: sources

 "There is a 'golden share' hanging over the company.
 With the government about to stand down, there is a certain vacuum."

 Avio, based in Turin, northern Italy, is owned by BCV Investments, in which Cinven private equity has a majority.
 Cinven bought Avio in 2006 in a deal that valued it at about 2.6 billion euros.

-Italian defence group Finmeccanica, which owns around 14 percent of Avio, reached an agreement in May to sell its stake to Italian fund FSI.
+Italian defense group Finmeccanica (SIFI.MI), which owns around 14 percent of Avio, reached an agreement in May to sell its stake to Italian fund FSI.
 That deal was subject to Avio being listed.
 Sources have said since that plans to go public had been postponed due to adverse market conditions.

 State-controlled Finmeccanica, which has said previously it was looking to sell 1 billion euros of assets to cut debt and avoid a credit rating downgrade, was expected to discuss asset sales at its year-end board meeting on Wednesday.

 - French warplanes search Mali desert for crashed Air Algerie plane

 - At least 15 die in Israeli shelling of Gaza school as toll exceeds 750 |

 - Exclusive: Ukraine rebel commander acknowledges fighters had BUK missile